Civil Protection Order Portal Design

 Year 1: Nevada

-Understanding User Needs and Barriers and Exploring Solutions
+Understanding Survivor Needs and Barriers and Exploring Portal Solutions

-In 2023, i4J partnered with the Nevada Supreme Court’s Administrative Office of the Courts to explore how a statewide Domestic Violence Protection Order portal could better serve survivors.
+In 2023, i4J partnered with the Nevada Supreme Court’s Administrative Office of the Courts to explore how a statewide CPO portal could better serve survivors.
 In Nevada, where rates of domestic violence are among the highest in the nation, access to a safe, clear, and usable filing process is especially critical.
-This phase focused on understanding user needs, barriers, and opportunities.
+This phase focused on understanding survivor needs and barriers, and surfacing opportunities to improve the experience.

-The team interviewed survivors, advocates, and court stakeholders to understand how people currently navigate the protection order process and where breakdowns in the filing process occur.
+The team interviewed survivors, advocates, and court system actors to understand how people currently navigate the CPO process and where breakdowns in the process occur.

 Key insights included: